 Often in life we can feel stuck; we might recognise we want things to change but we don’t know what those things are.
-We want to lose some weight, so we begin training but are quickly met with huge amounts of resistance and it becomes too difficult.
+Sometimes we might want to lose some weight, so we begin training but are quickly met with huge amounts of resistance and it becomes too difficult.

 The first time we ran, it felt easy.
 The physical act of running might have been a challenge, especially if we lacked fitness, but the forward momentum of making a positive change carried us forward.
 Like a rock strapped to you that had been flung forward, propelling you onwards on your runs.

 However, the more runs you went out on, the slower that rock travelled and the harder it became to keep going, until it eventually just stopped.
 Now, each time you try to run you are weighed down by this rock, which seems to be increasing in size each time you try again.
 You are stuck again, but this time you have a rock pulling you down further.
 Another failure, another defeat.
 How will things ever change?

 It’s easy to feel lost in these situations and feel like you will never make it, that you will never achieve your goals.
 The desire for change is present, but you’ve tried so many times with no success, or, you don’t even know where to start with a new goal.
 Here enters action paralysis.
 Action paralysis occurs when you overanalyse and overthink a solution or a way forward so much that decision making becomes ‘paralysed’.
 You don’t know what to do next.
 You consider trying a new option, but then the ‘What ifs’ creep in.
 What if I can’t do it?
 What if I give up again?
 What if I don’t like it?
 What if I try my hardest but I’m still not happy?

 You want to make a change, but time and time again that simple desire for change isn’t enough to carry you through it.